 Data volumes are ever increasing, and IT teams are increasingly stretched to manage and protect data.
-Many organizations struggle to combat data growth, due in part to the sprawl of data across different systems and applications, as they simply cannot establish where all of the data is coming from and what it is.
+Many organisations struggle to combat data growth, due in part to the sprawl of data across different systems and applications, as they simply cannot establish where all of the data is coming from and what it is.
 This not only makes management harder, but it increases the risk of a data breach and often renders data invaluable.

 Why is data growth an issue?

 Even with the rising use of cloud in everyday business, primary storage systems are more often than not hardware solutions that require large amounts of capex investment upfront.
-For Enterprise organizations, it is likely that primary storage solutions will be run from expensive data centres on the latest kit whereas for small to mid-sized organizations this could be a single server.
+For Enterprise organisations, it is likely that primary storage solutions will be run from expensive data centres on the latest kit whereas for small to mid-sized organisations this could be a single server.
 The explosion of data that businesses have seen over the last decade, means that primary storage platforms are reaching capacity much more quickly and in turn driving up the amount of capex investment required by businesses.
-However, with large proportions of data being made up of ROT (redundant, obsolete, trivial), if organizations had a way to clean their data, they would be able to make more efficient use of primary storage instead of having to buy more.
+However, with large proportions of data being made up of ROT (redundant, obsolete, trivial), if organisations had a way to clean their data, they would be able to make more efficient use of primary storage instead of having to buy more.

 Gaining an understanding of what data is stored on systems can be a difficult task, therefore using solutions that can help to centralise data and how it is managed, are a step in the right direction.